maciekgamma/github-users-viewer/README.md

 - Add assets such as images and icons
 - Animations and transitions may sometimes be janky.
 It should be refactored and optimized
 - Refactor queries to use a more efficient method of fetching data
+- Handle large number of repositories (currently limited to 100)
 - Add more detailed error handling and user feedback
+- Check the UI/UX for accessibility and usability
+- Test the UI scaling on different devices and orientations